UCBerkeleySETI/target-selector/README.md

 * `product_id:current_obs:frequency`, i.e. `10000000000`
 * `product_id:current_obs:obs_start_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
 Currently this is used to calculate t<sub>obs</sub>, as well as in addition to the source_id to identify which sources from the previously observed table to update upon receipt of successful processing messages.
 The first use case will be obsolete/unnecessary once we have or simulate t<sub>obs</sub> messages from the processing nodes.
 * `product_id:current_obs:obs_end_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
 This is only used to calculate t<sub>obs</sub>, and will thus be unnecessary as above.
-* `product_id:current_obs:proc_start_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
-Set at the moment the processing nodes confirm receipt of the last target in the published block, and used to calculate processing duration for the abort criteria.
-* `product_id:current_obs:target_list`, dataframe containing targets in the currently processing block , parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
+* `product_id:current_obs:target_list`, dataframe containing targets in the currently processing block, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
+* `product_id:current_obs:beamform_beams`, dataframe containing optimised beamforming coordinates in the currently processing block, along with the Gaia DR2 sources contained within each formed beam, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
+* `product_id:current_obs:beamform_targets`, dataframe containing all Gaia DR2 sources contained within the optimised beams in the currently processing block, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
+* `product_id:current_obs:processing_beams`, dataframe containing optimised beamforming coordinates in the currently processing block that are yet to complete processing, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
-* `product_id:current_obs:remaining_to_process`, dataframe containing targets from the currently processing block for which confirmation of successful processing has not yet been received, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../987654321,D,E,F,.../[...]`
+* `product_id:current_obs:unacknowledged_beams`, dataframe containing optimised beamforming coordinates in the currently processing block yet to be acknowledged as received by the processing nodes, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`

 There will also need to be two additional key-value pairs (one for the current telescope status, and one for the current observation block) to store the pointing number from the schedule block.

-Lastly, there are two more key-value pair formats used, for messages from the processing nodes acknowledging the receipt of targets and successful processing; these of course can be changed to whatever format is required.
+Lastly, there are two more key-value pair formats used, for messages from the processing nodes acknowledging the receipt of target beam coordinates and their successful processing; these of course can be changed to whatever format is required.

-* `product_id:acknowledge_source_id_123456789`, value `True`
+* `product_id:acknowledge_51.5772_-33.9767`, value `True`
-* `product_id:success_source_id_123456789`, value `True`
+* `product_id:success_51.5772_-33.9767`, value `True`

 ## Next steps